-(Assumption of Our Lady by Antonio Corregio-image above)
+(The image right is The Assumption of Our Lady by Antonio Corregio)

 In the West, the Roman sacramentaries (Gelasian and Gregorian) have prayers for Masses for the Dormition of Our Lady for the same day, indicating that the feast was celebrated in Rome during the 7th century.

 However, the spiritualities of East and West took a somewhat different focus.
 Eastern spirituality had no doubt that Mary died, that Jesus resurrected her on the third day and then brought her to heaven.
 Later Roman Catholic piety tended to the opinion that, since death is a consequence of sin, it would have been more fitting, in the case of Our Lady, that her freedom from original sin and from personal sin would have protected her from the general law of death (argumentum ex congruentia or suitability, fittingness).

 On 1 November 1950, Pope Pius XII in the Apostolic Constitution Munificentissimus Deus, defined the Assumption of Mary into heaven as a divinely revealed dogma, saying “that the Immaculate Mother of God, the ever Virgin Mary, having completed the course of her earthly life, was assumed body and soul into heavenly glory”.
 However, this left open the question of whether Mary died before her Assumption.
 But the more common opinion of the early Fathers was that she did die.

 Preface of the Mass

 The core of Catholic faith is expressed in the Preface of the Mass for Solemnity of the Assumption:

 ‘Today the virgin Mother of God was taken up into heaven

 to be the beginning and the pattern of the Church in its perfection,